The Kamakura Print Collection ・ 鎌倉プリント・コレクションへようこそ

 The elements of intaglio -- ink, etching paper, and copperplate -- are simple, yet they enable the wonderfully tactile surfaces of oceans, clouds, rocks, temples, bamboo, and trees to come alive, each grain impressed into the fibers of hand-made etching paper.
 Closeup or far away, they stimulate a renewed sense of the variety of our visual world, a hint of the higher reality in our everyday lives.

-Since 1991, he has published nearly 300 editions of photogravure etchings, many of which are shown at this site.
+Since 1991, he has published more than 330 editions of photogravure etchings, many of which are shown at this site.

 Reviews of Exhibits